 VI.
 Flex Dollars

 The amount of flex dollars varies depending on the meal plan selected.
-Each meal plan includes a specific amount of flex dollars which may be spent on food or drink at the retail dining venues, meals at the door rates in the dining centers, and vending machines in the residence halls and Cardinal Court.
+Each meal plan includes a specific amount of flex dollars which may be spent on food or drink at the retail dining venues, the dining centers, and vending machines in the residence halls and Cardinal Court.
 For a complete list of venues, please visit the dining website (https://dining.illinoisstate.edu/locations/).

 Flex dollars remaining at the end of the fall semester will roll over to the spring semester for meal plan participants who retain a meal plan for the spring semester.
 All flex dollars expire at the end of the spring semester.
 There are no refunds for unused flex dollars.